 Typically, companies may turn off auto-tagging if they use another system to track site .
 The system they use usually has their own form of UTM tagging that has to be manually added to the URLs to be read by their system.
 This is once again not seen in the display URL of your ads.
 Any agency that uses Google will usually keep this auto-tagging enabled though, as it allows Google to track the behavior and actions of website visitors from Paid Search.

 If you are using BringShare to track Paid Search, this feature should be enabled.
-To give a fair comparison, the Paid Search data on the Master Dashboard is being pulled from Google - not Google AdWords.
+The Master dashboard provides the ability to use Google or Google AdWords as the source for Paid Search data.
+The remainder of the data on the Master Dashboard comes from Google , to give a comparison of Google , you will want to have your AdWords data pulling in.
 Learn how to enable automatic tagging in Google AdWords here.